-- Look for additional upselling opportunities
+- Look for additional up-selling opportunities

-Think about improving interaction quality, information availability, behaviour, and appearance.
+Think about improving interaction quality, information availability, behavior, and appearance.
 Brainstorm common customer service scenarios, along with the most appropriate way to solve the scenario.
 Then, impart this information to your agents and set a standard throughout the entire organization.
 If possible, reward employees who go the extra mile for your customers.